scr1ptie/VHostWPort/README.md

 So, this simple bash script configures and starts a reverse proxy using apache which will allow to map target that have IP:PORT.

+The script configuration is very basic and would have some little drawbacks, but it does the job.

 ### Requirements
 Just having `apache2` installed should allow this script to configure the reverse proxy with no issues